forons/forons.github.io/index.md

 My Ph.D. thesis is titled:
 ["Putting Data Quality in Context - How to generate more accurate analyses"][phd] and tackles the problem of data quality issues in the data and how to handle them.

-My Ph.D. program has been funded by [SkilLab - TIM][tim].
+The Ph.D. program has been funded by [SkilLab - TIM][tim].

+I am a data and sport lover, and mixing these two passion is something that has always pushed me.
+So, in the spare time, I often like to perform some [analyses](https://www.github.com/forons/football-analysis).

+I love music and I am also a guitarist.

 ---

 ## Research Interests

-My research interests include data mining, expecially data quality and profiling, as well as machine learning applications and knowledge discovery.
+My research interests include data mining, in particular data quality and profiling, as well as machine learning applications and knowledge discovery.
 I am focused on data analysis and data exploration, graph mining techniques, and knowledge extraction from structured and unstructured sources.

-Currently, my work is centred on traffic simulations.
+Currently, my work is centered on traffic simulations.
 Traffic mining is an extremely broad area that has not yet been fully investigated.
 The challenges goes from adapting a single traffic light with the information of the vehicles that are passing on it to combine their data to adapt their behavior accordingly.
 Such processes are not